OdysseasKr/synth1-dataset/README.md

 __If you are only interested in generating a CSV of the parameters, you can skip the next steps.__

-For the recording of the patches, the python code is only responsible for sending MIDI messages the the VST Host and recording the audio output.
+For the recording of the presets, the python code is only responsible for sending MIDI messages the the VST Host and recording the audio output.

 ## DAW setup
 I recommend using [LMMS](https://lmms.io/) since it's open-source and super simple to use.
 I have only tested this code on Windows.